RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 You have now successfully executed the third step in this lab.

-Now you've seen how to create REST application in Spring MVC and create a simple application that returns product.
+Now you've seen how to create a REST application in Spring MVC and create a simple application that returns a product.

 In the next step, we will also call another service to enrich the endpoint response with inventory status.